All Episodes

 Stop apologizing for wanting to protect an individual's right to build a business.

-And I I just I love this bite.
+And I just, I love this bite.

 And again, we've edited the applause just in the interests of time.

-This administration in Washington that's in power now clearly believes that government is not only The answer to every need.
+This administration in Washington that's in power now clearly believes that government is not only the answer to every need, but it's the most qualified to make essential decisions for every American in every area.

-That mix of arrogance and audacity that guides the Obama administration is an affront to every freedom loving American and a threat to every private sector job in this country.
+That mix of arrogance and audacity that guides the Obama administration is an affront to every freedom-loving American and a threat to every private sector job in this country.

 All right.